SirBitesalot/HexEditorPropertyGrid-Sample/README.md

 # HexEditorPropertyGrid-Sample
-Sample that show how to use Be.Windows.Forms.HexBox with Propertygrid and custom UITypeEditor
+Sample that show how to use Be.Windows.Forms.HexBox with Propertygrid and custom UITypeEditor resulting in a HexEditor that can edity byte arrays.

 Dependencies
 --------